ruan-xian/PowerScraper/README.md

 auto-py-to-exe

 A window should open in your browser.
 In path to file, select PowerScraper.py.

-Under "Additional Files", add options.json, chromedriver.exe, and README.md.
+If you want the easy way: Under "Additional Files", add options.json, chromedriver.exe, and README.md.

+If you want the hard way, but with cleaner output: Choose "One file", and don't add any additional files.
+After converting to .exe, copy over the three files listed above into the new folder.

 Under advanced, you can choose where the .exe gets outputted.
 Now you can convert, and use the program as normal.

 ## Known Issues

-If you have an elective or other one-tri class, it will always be listed as Tri 1.

 I am currently trying to get Mac support - if I do, be aware that Mac releases will always be behind Windows, since you have to make Mac apps on a Mac.